saidmoglu/saidmoglu.github.io/aboutme.md

 - [Meta FAIR: Make-A-Video](https://makeavideo.studio/)

 I joined a research group at FAIR where I contributed to Make-A-Video: a text to video generation research project.
-I was re-organized to work on Meta Gen AI next.
+I developed large-scale training dataset curation pipelines for videos from both infrastructure as well as ML aspects.
+I was then moved to the new Meta Gen AI group (media safety project above).

 ### Experience and Education